awietek/xdiag/docs/documentation/operators/op.md

 | coupling  | sets the coefficients neded to specify the coupling.
 Further details below |   |
 | sites     | defines on which site(s) of the lattice the operator acts on.              |   |

+!!! warning "1-indexing in Julia / 0-indexing in C++"

+	To enumerate the sites of an Op, we start counting at 1 in Julia and 0 in C++.

 The coupling can take on several types and allow some flexibility in defining operators.

 | type                | Description                                                                         |   |